|Born||in Melbourne, Victoria, Australia|

 |Birth Name||Paul Benjamin Mendelsohn|

 Despite his prominence in Hollywood as a character actor known for playing villains and criminals, Ben Mendelsohn has been a leading man in Australia since starting acting as a teenager.

 Paul Benjamin Mendelsohn was born in Melbourne, Australia, to Carole Ann (Ferguson), a nurse, and Frederick Arthur Oscar Mendelsohn, a medical researcher.
-Getting his start in television, including The Henderson Kid and the long running soap opera Neighbors, Mendelsohn broke out with his performance as an ill-fated juvenile delinquent in the acclaimed coming of age film The Year My Voice Changed.
+Getting his start in television, including The Henderson Kids and the long running soap opera Neighbours, Mendelsohn broke out with his performance as an ill-fated juvenile delinquent in the acclaimed coming of age film The Year My Voice Broke.
 Mendelsohn won the best supporting actor award from the Australian Film Institute, his first of eight nominations.